vendii-tech/simple-pubsub/README.md

 You may make any changes to this codebase as long as you ultimately build a Pub-Sub application capable of handling the existing machine sale and refill events.

+Additional credit for using useful abstractions that add to the codebase.
+This is fairly general, and is here for you to demonstrate your knowledge.
+Some examples might be
+(i) using a repository for storing Machines and injecting them into events subscriber (ii) using advanced functional concepts like an Maybe (iii) and more

 Please share your work using a GitHub repository with @proftom.